Br1sbane/test02/content/blog/Blockchain_in_action.md

 A project I am following closely is the Velocity Network Foundation.

-Several big companies, among others SAP, SHL, Korn Ferry, Randstad, Kelly Services, have joined forces to create a blockchain solution providing fully verified CV information and credentials records.
+Several big companies, among others SAP, SHL, Korn Ferry, Randstad, Kelly Services, have joined forces to create a trusted open talent market - a blockchain solution providing fully verified CV information and credentials records.

-> The website
+> Here is the link to the [Velocity Network Foundation](https://www.velocitynetwork.foundation).

 How will it work?